openscript/r.obin.ch/content/data/pages/imprint.en.md

 ## Data protection

-Due to legal requirements we are obliged in certain cases to pass on your personal data to third parties.
+Due to legal requirements I'm obliged in certain cases to pass on your personal data to third parties.
 This is the case, for example, if there is a suspicion of a crime or misuse of this website.
 I will only pass on your data to law enforcement authorities on the basis of a court order.
 However, if it is in my own interest that an abuse is cleared up because the users or the site operator himself is one of the aggrieved parties, the judicial order can also be waived.

-Every request is logged by the web server.
-In which form this happens can be found out here.
-The individual page accesses are additionally recorded with Google Analytics.
+The web service provider ([Cloudflare, Inc.](https://www.cloudflare.com/)) of this website collects data (server log files) every time a page is accessed on our website.
+This access data includes the name of the web page requested, the date and time of the request, browser type/version, operating system, referrer URL (the previously visited page) and the host name of the requesting computer (IP address).

+The provider uses this log data solely for statistical analyses for the purpose of operating, safeguarding and optimizing the site.